 As your investments work for you, make sure that they eventually work for your loved ones as well.

-This is an original article written by James Huan, Former Head of Legal and Compliance at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by James Huan, former Head of Legal and Compliance at Providend, Singapore’s Fee-only Wealth Advisory Firm.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.